Different Philosophies

 Honest Limitations of Plunk

-- Basic automation: No visual flow builder.
+- Basic automation: No visual flow builder, only simple event triggers.

 - No Stripe integration: No SaaS subscription sync.